Updated: Mar 11

 In Australia, there are greyhound buses traveling throughout and I had great fun on-board the Auz Experience bus.
 Australia is vast and driving distances huge, you might like to take an internal flight or two.
 Domestic airlines in Australia include Virgin Australia, Qantas, Jetstar Airways, Tiger Air, Rex, and Air North.

 New South Wales

-If your backpacking around Australia on a year out, why not try working on a fruit or vegetable farm.
+If your backpacking around Australia on a year out, why not try working on a fruit or vegetable farm?
 I loved my experience working at a watermelon farm.
 The people were really nice and very welcoming with the work being lots of fun.
-I also worked with The Wilderness Society, dressing up as a Koala was great fun!
+I also worked with The Wilderness Society, and dressing up as a Koala was great fun!

 Visiting in time for Christmas?
 You have to check out Bondi Beach and have a BBQ.
 One of the most surreal experiences of my life.
-On the beach wearing your swimming costume and Santa hat.
+On the beach wear your swimming costume and Santa hat.
 So much fun.
-Then comes the big bang of New Year!
+Then comes the big bang of the New Year!
 Sitting on the grass hill of the Botanical Gardens, spectacular view of Sydney Harbour anticipating the eternal firework display.
 Awestruck by the colours and dramatic choreography.